-A student may undertake an independent study in an area of the ThM curriculum (Old Testament, New Testament, Systematic Theology, Historical Theology, Church history).
+A student may undertake an independent study in an area of the ThM curriculum (Old Testament, New Testament, systematic theology, historical theology, Church history).
 The request is to be made in writing to the Postgraduate Committee and approved by the Committee before the professor is assigned to oversee the work.
 The Dean assigns a professor according to faculty availability.
 The student and the professor together then work out the particulars of the study and file a study plan (course syllabus) with the Registrar's office.
+Elective.
+Three hours.